shunwuse/go-hris/README.md

 ## How to run
 1. Clone this repository
-2. Run `go run main.go` from the root directory
+2. Run `make server` to start the server

 ## Features
 - [x] Create user